 including persistent homology, de Rham cohomology, and Morse theory, with

 applications to the physical sciences and engineering.
 Particular

 attention will be paid to the question of how one can efficiently compute

 - The resources below are password protected with the user name ma273b,

 and the password is the first 4 digits of:

 - Your grade in the course is based on your project and your 20-minute

-project presentation during the last week of classes.
+project presentation during the time of the final.

 - The topic of your project should be decided in consultation with the